Numkil/dotfiles/README.md

 * MPV config
 * Bashrc
+* Personal extra vim configurations

-My VimConf is not included in this package because you can find it at this url:
+My base .VIMRC is not included in this package because you can find it at this url:

     https://github.com/Numkil/VimConf